Go To Top Go Up Go Back Go Forward

 The first FMS subroutine you call must be FMSINI.
 This subroutine initializes the FMS Parameters to default values and prints a description of the machine.
 You can only call FMSINI once during the execution of your program.

 It is strongly recommended that the call to FMSINI be the first executable statement in your program.
-On some systems this is required to intercept children processes that begin execution at the beginning or your program.
+On some systems this is required to intercept children processes that begin execution at the beginning of your program.
 In all cases, the timing information provided by FMS will be more meaningful if it includes the non- FMS part of your program.

 2. CALL FMSIST(NAME,VALUE)